sjbrown/misc_work/deckahedron/notes.md

    - identical - to mask what the result will be
    - marked - to hint or make obvious what the result will be

+## Example conversations I want to prevent:

+>>> DM: Ok, so roll to see if you hit
+>>> P1: I got a 14.
+>>> DM: Is that before modifiers?
+>>> P1: Oh right, I've got a dex bonus, so that's 14 plus 1
+>>> DM: Ok, so you got a 15...
+>>> P2: Dude, your bow is magic too!
+>>> P1: Oh right!
+So yeah, that's a plus 2
+>>> DM: You mean your total modifier is plus 2, or just your bow?
+>>> P1: No, bow is plus 1
+>>> DM: So what'd you get?
+>>> P1: I got a...
+16!

+So what is this getting at?
+I guess the main thing is the player knows what to do *before* they flip and everyont can immediately interpret their result when seeing the flip.

 ----

 # Character: